Case Study

 This wasn't an AI-for-the-sake-of-AI project.
 It was a commercial question: can we use data we already collect to make better production decisions?

-Barry Gough, our COO, led the project with support from our specialist data science research team — including postdoctoral researchers and production ML engineers from our university partnership.
+Barry Gough, our CTO, led the project with support from our specialist data science team — experienced ML engineers and applied statisticians with backgrounds in production systems and explainable AI.

-We took a systematic approach combining statistical rigour with modern machine learning:
+We took a systematic process analytics approach combining statistical rigour with modern machine learning:

 The raw data covered 350+ product records with 150+ attributes each.
 Before any modelling, we spent the first week on data quality: auditing for missing values, outliers, and inconsistent coding.
 We restructured the data into a clean, reusable schema designed to accommodate future production runs.